0806socrrn/monty/README.md

 * LILO

- Quiz question Tips ####

-        Question #1

- Quiz question Body Which of these stacks are reversing the order of insertion? (select all possible answers) Quiz question Answers * FIFO

-* FILO

-* LIFO

-* LILO

- Quiz question Tips ####

-        Question #2

- Quiz question Body What’s the command used to add a new element to a stack?
- Quiz question Answers * push

-* pop

- Quiz question Tips ####

-        Question #3

- Quiz question Body What’s the command used to remove a new element from a stack?
- Quiz question Answers * push

-* pop

- Quiz question Tips ## Tasks
 ### 0. push, pall
           mandatory         Progress vs Score  Task Body Implement the   ` push `   and   ` pall `   opcodes.
 The push opcode